ElectroBoy404NotFound/rtl8196e_bootloader/README.md

 make
 ```

-###### NOTE: The above steps will be automatically be done by another piece of code which would compile itself and then apend itself
+###### NOTE: The above steps will be automatically be done by another piece of code which would compile itself and then append itself

 ## Known issues
 1. The Copy Loop copies an invalid instruction to 0x80100000 and then copies the code after that.
 So the jump MUST be to 0x80100004